Quantum Radiometric Calibration

 The quantum uncertainties of a squeezed state are Gaussian, and the variances of their extrema ($\Delta\!^2 \!\hat X$ and $\Delta\!^2 \hat Y$) obey a Heisenberg uncertainty relation \cite{Heisenberg1927, Kennard1927, Weyl1927, Robertson1929}.
 The normalization to the variance of the ground state uncertainty yields

 The lower bound is reached if the squeezed state is pure.
-The crucial fact is that the uncertainty product of a squeezed vacuum state increases successively with each lost photon!
-Using the {setup's total photon} efficiency $\eta$, initial squeezed and anti-squeezed quadrature variances $\Delta\!^2 \!\hat X'$ and $\Delta\!^2 \hat Y' = 1/\Delta\!^2 \!\hat X'$ change accordingly to
+The crucial fact is that the uncertainty product of a squeezed vacuum state increases successively with each lost photon, which is illustrated in Fig.\,\ref{fig:1}.
+Using the {setup's total photon} efficiency $\eta$, initial squeezed and anti-squeezed quadrature variances $\Delta\!^2 \!\hat X'$ and $\Delta\!^2 \hat Y' = 1/\Delta\!^2 \!\hat X'$ change accordingly to \cite{Schnabel2017}

-where we use the fact that variances (or noise powers) of independent processes add up when superimposed \cite{Schnabel2017}.
-The variances on the left sides in Eq.\,(\ref{eq:3}) can be precisely measured with the BHD allowing for the remaining two unknown quantities $\eta$ and $\Delta\!^2 \!\hat X' = 1 / \Delta\!^2 \hat Y'$ to be calculated. $\Delta\!^2 \!\hat X'$ represents the squeeze factor of the produced state inferred for zero decoherence.
+The variances on the left sides above can be precisely measured with the BHD allowing for the remaining two unknown quantities $\eta$ and $\Delta\!^2 \!\hat X' = 1 / \Delta\!^2 \hat Y'$ to be calculated. $\Delta\!^2 \!\hat X'$ represents the squeeze factor of the produced state inferred for zero decoherence.
 Removing this quantity from Eqs.\,(\ref{eq:3}) yields

-Fig.\,\ref{fig:1} illustrates the effect of an imperfect total quantum efficiency $\eta$ on the uncertainty product of a squeezed state according to Eqs.\,(\ref{eq:3}).
-The chosen squeeze factor and loss value match our experimental demonstration.
-The area in (a) represents the {\it measured} uncertainty product of a mixed, 10-dB squeezed state. \\

 The following equation splits the setup's imperfect total efficiency $\eta $ in its contributions containing the wanted detection efficiency $\eta_\mathrm{DE}$.